By Jacob Casha

 The family, including young Karrie, were club regulars.
 “My parents were really active members when I was little.
 My parents would be up [in the clubhouse] after they played and all the kids would be downstairs, running around, playing in the bunkers and all sorts of things.
 It was just a great, great time,” she said.

-By 8, she had received her first real set of clubs ready for Saturday morning junior competitions.
-Though, at that point, golf was still vying with cricket for her full attention.
+By eight, she had received her first real set of clubs for Saturday morning junior competitions, and over the years that followed, golf would battle it out with cricket for Karrie's full attention.
+Come age 11, it delivered the knock-out blow.

 "My parents had so many adults that were saying, 'you need to tamper her dream...
 A little girl from Ayr is never going to be a professional golfer,’” she said.